Venu-Koka-Dev/python-reference/functions.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # X. Docstrings
-Docstrings
-Functions can have documentation strings (docstrings) that describe their purpose.
-This is done by placing a string literal immediately after the function definition.
+ - Functions can have documentation strings (docstrings) that describe their purpose
+ - This is done by placing a string literal immediately after the function definition

-Example:

-python
-Copy code
+ - You can access a function's docstring using help() or the .__doc__ attribute

+### Ex 1:
 def greet(name):
-    """
+    """ This function prints a greeting message """ print(f"Hello, {name}!")

-    This function prints a greeting message.
+print(greet.__doc__)    #  This function prints a greeting message

-    Arguments:
-    name -- the name of the person to greet
-    """
-    print(f"Hello, {name}!")
-You can access a function's docstring using help() or the .__doc__ attribute.

-python
-Copy code
-print(greet.__doc__)

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # XII.
 Function decorators